datalush/timbre-tsf/README.md

 ### Guidelines

 - Add tests for new functionality
-- Document public APIs with `///` doc comments
+- Document public APIs with comprehensive `///` doc comments (see rustdoc standards)
+- Document modules with `//!` explaining purpose, design, and performance characteristics
+- Include examples in documentation where helpful
 - Maintain MSRV compatibility
 - Follow Rust naming conventions
 - Use `thiserror` for error handling
+- Document performance implications for optimization-critical code

 ## 📄 License